PicanhaLabs/blog/_posts/doctrine-dbal.md

 Maybe I have not impressed you with that DBAL, or you had others good experiences on another DBAL libs, but I want to tell you about one last thing: **SQL Query Builder**.

-Doctrine 2.1 ships with a powerful query builder for the SQL language.
-This QueryBuilder object has methods to add parts to an SQL statement.
-If you built the complete state you can execute it using the connection it was generated from.
+Doctrine 2.1 ships a powerful query builder for SQL language.
+This QueryBuilder object has methods to add parts to a SQL statement.
+If you build the complete state you can execute it using the connection it was generated from.
 The API is roughly the same as that of the DQL Query Builder, which we'll talk about in other moment.

 You can access the QueryBuilder by calling Doctrine\DBAL\Connection#createQueryBuilder: